How Different is Test Case Prioritization for Open and Closed Source Projects?: Results

 \subsection{What is the best algorithm for closed-source project?
 (RQ1)}

-To answer RQ1, we reproduce the Yu et al. study by implementing our discovered prioritization approaches in their data set~\cite{yu2019terminator}.
+To answer RQ1, we reproduce the Yu et al. study by implementing the prioritization approaches we find from the previous literature in their data set~\cite{yu2019terminator}.
 Note that, for this data, Yu et al. recommended TERMINATOR (which we call the D1 prioritization algorithm).

 \tbl{SK_LN} shows our simulation results of 9 prioritization algorithms.
 We record APFD result of each test run, and calculate median value and interquartile range of APFD for all test runs.
-An algorithm with higher APFD value in our experiments has better performance.
-As described in \S\ref{StatisticalMethod}, algorithms differ significantly if they separate in different ranks of the Scott-Knott analysis.
+An algorithm with a higher APFD value has a better performance.
+As described in \S\ref{StatisticalMethod}, two algorithms differ significantly if they separate in different ranks in the Scott-Knott analysis.

-As seen in~\tbl{SK_LN}, as might be expected, the performance of all the algorithms are bounded by the dumbest randomized A1 prioritization algorithm (which performed worse) and the omniscient A2 algorithm (that performed best).
+As seen in~\tbl{SK_LN}, as might be expected, the performance of all the algorithms are bounded by the dumbest A1 prioritization algorithm (which performed worse) and the most omniscient A2 algorithm (that performed best).

-After A2 we see that D1 and C1 tied together for best place (in rank 5).
-That said, for two reasons, we recommend D1 over C1: \bi \item D1 runs five times faster than C1 (328 seconds versus 1457 seconds). \item D1 converges faster to a higher plateau of performance (see~\fig{Rate_LN}). \ei
+After A2, we see that D1 and C1 are tied in the best place (in rank 5).
+That says, we recommend D1 over C1 due to the following reasons: \bi \item D1 runs five times faster than C1 (in our proprietary project, 328 seconds versus 1457 seconds). \item D1 converges faster to a higher plateau of performance. \fig{Rate_LN} records the percentage of failed test cases that are explored with increasing number of tests that are executed in the last test run.
+In~\fig{Rate_LN}, X-axis represents the percentage of tests that are executed, and Y-axis represents the percentage of failing test cases that are explored.
+We say {\em D1 converges faster} since D1 explores 85\% failed test cases while C1 only explores 55\% when 15\% tests are executed. \ei

 Hence we answer {\bf RQ1} as follows: \begin{blockquote}